PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/ShinyHunt-SwordsOfJustice.md

 More on: [Serial Communication](../SerialCommunication.md)

 This program outputs the number of attempted encounters.
-This can be read using the Device Logger..
+This can be read by the serial programs.

 ## Options: